robcanning/oscilla/docs_src/compositions/polygonfield2026/index.md

 ## Short Biography

-Rob Canning is an Irish composer, improviser, and creative technologist whose work explores animated notation, improvisation, and the dynamics of networked musical systems.
+Rob Canning (Dublinm 1974) is an composer, improviser, and creative technologist whose work explores animated notation, improvisation, and the dynamics of networked musical systems.
 He holds a PhD in composition from Goldsmiths, University of London, where his research examined distributed authorship in computer-aided music.
 A long-time advocate of Free and Open Source Software, he develops Oscilla, an open-source platform for animated graphic notation and networked performance.

 ## Programme Note